 Roller Shades with Side Channels

 Using roller shades with side channels is just one option to help you achieve a completely dark room.
-The side channel which can come in aluminum, bronze, or white, depending how you want to match them to your home.
-These designer roller shades come in many different colors, fabrics and patterns, and can either come motorized or manual depending on your preference for ease of use.
+The side channel which can come in aluminum, bronze, or white, depending on how you want to match them to your home.
+These designer roller shades come in many different colors, fabrics, and patterns, and can either come motorized or manual depending on your preference for ease of use.
 Watch two video demonstrations of these motorized blackout roller shades with side channels in action.

 Blackout Curtains or Drapery with Tracks

 One final way to eliminate the “halo” around the edges of an otherwise blackout window treatment is to create a multi-layer treatment that combines side panels and a valance or cornice box to stop the light at the edges and take your room’s decor to the next level.
-Multi-layer treatments can take your windows from ordinary to extraordinary, while eliminating all light from your room.
-Combining a roller shade, with a patterned valance/top treatment, and patterned side panels is one of the many combinations you use.
+Multi-layer treatments can take your windows from ordinary to extraordinary while eliminating all light from your room.
+Combining a roller shade, with a patterned valance/top treatment, and patterned side panels are one of the many combinations you use.
 As shown in this video, beading is used to add extra elegance to your window coverings.

 Innovative Window Covering Options

 As we have discussed, the options for adding privacy or darkening your room are nearly limitless, but what about window treatments that do both?
 3 Blind Mice offers stylish 2-in-1 window treatments from brands including Hunter Douglas, Levolor and the hottest new product on the market by Coulisse.

 In the video below, you can see Coulisse’s Dual Roller Shade allows you to control light similar to a wood blind or sheer shade while giving you the clean look of a roller shade.
 As you will notice the bottom rail and head rail are finished with a nice nickel finish and straight lines.
 This product can be motorized or it does come in a manual operation.